fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 Sometimes the code becomes so convoluted that it is hard to maintain and understand what it is doing.
 This happens when code coupling gets to a certain point, which requires very broad context for the code to be executed.
 For example, if bots in your game have weapons it is so tempting to just borrow the weapon and call something like `weapon.shoot(..)`.
-When your weapon is simple then it might work fine.
+When your weapon is simple, then it might work fine.
 However, when your game gets bigger and weapons get new features, a simple `weapon.shoot(..)` might be not enough.
 It could be because the `shoot` method gets more and more arguments or some other reason.
 This is quite common.
-In general, when your code becomes tightly coupled it becomes hard to maintain it, and, more importantly, can easily result in issues with the borrow checker.
+In general, when your code becomes tightly coupled, it becomes hard to maintain it, and, more importantly, can easily result in issues with the borrow checker.
 To illustrate this, let's look at this code: